ElecYT/Elecs-Custom-Items-and-Cosmetics/README.md

 ## About **Elec's Custom Items and Cosmetics**
 **Elec's Custom Items and Cosmetics**  is a **free** and **100% customizable** items solution for **Java**!
 It's easy to install and customize! <br>

-❤️ PLEASE READ: These packs took much time and research, so donating would be very appreciated! ❤️ [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W519BLK3)
+❤️ PLEASE READ: These packs took much time and research, so donating would be very appreciated! ❤️ <br>
+[![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W519BLK3)

 ## Examples